 - Sow from May to July directly in the ground to harvest in winter, but protect your cauliflower plants from November onwards.

-The ideal time to plant is just after the last frost spells, towards mid-May, all the way to September to be able to harvest in November.
+The ideal time to plant is just after the last frost spells, towards mid-May.
+However, you can keep sowing or planting new ones all the way up to September.
+This will enable you to harvest during winter, too.

 - Plant your cauliflower in good garden soil, preferably enriched with nitrogen-rich manure.